csnizik/newsnizikdotcom/data/blog/a-coder-among-copywriters-the-challenges-of-being-the-inhouse-drupal-dev-in-a-marketing-department.md

 date: '2023-04-12'
 tags: ['drupal']
 draft: false
 summary: For my first 6 years of working professionally with Drupal, I was the web guy in the Marketing Department of a hospital.
-When I moved on from that job, I went to a university, where once again I was the Drupal person in the Marketing department.
+When I moved on from that job, I went to a university, where for 2 more years I was the Drupal person in the Marketing department.
 In both cases, I was the only one in the room who knew what I did or how I did it.
 images: []
 layout: PostLayout
 canonicalUrl: